LeniaMarga/project-money_cashboard/README.md

 follow the instructions to install

 After installing pre-requisites:

-- Use the terminal to download all folders from the github repository and do the following steps:
+Use the terminal to download all folders from the github repository.
+Using the terminal, do the following steps:
 - Go to money_cashboard_final folder
 - Run 'create db money_cashboard'
 - Go to db folder
 - While in db folder, run 'psql -d money_cashboard -f money_cashboard.sql'
 - Still in db, run 'ruby seeds.rb'
 - Go one directory up from db folder.
 - While in money_cashboard folder, run 'ruby contoller.rb'
 - Go to Chrome and type: localhost:(your host)/
 Enjoy